- Planes can bank and turn quickly after takeoff because they’re advised to by air traffic control

 Why steep banking isn’t a problem

-To change direction, planes use the ailerons on the wings to roll the aircraft left or right.
+Planes use the ailerons on the wings to roll the aircraft left or right.
 The tail has a rudder or fin that can be moved sideways to yaw.

 When you bank in a plane the pilot is operating both the ailerons and the rear fin in a controlled way to help you find the right course.

 Pilots can perform a bank turn while the plane is climbing, and it’s completely safe to do so.
-While the turns may feel extreme to you, they’re typically between 25-30 degrees.
+While the turns may feel extreme to you, they’re typically only between 25-30 degrees.

 This film provides a great explanation of how planes turn (and why banking is completely safe).